7Block Labs

 Smart Contract Fixes

-• Deploy a patched contract with a migration plan.
+• Roll out a patched contract along with a solid migration strategy.

 Wallet & Key Management

-• Rotate keys with hardware security modules (HSMs)
+• Rotate your keys using hardware security modules (HSMs).

 Infrastructure Restoration